 Yes!
 If it is cardboard, it should be placed in your blue bin.

 Yes!
-But not in your blue bin or any alley dumpsters.
+But not in City blue bins or any alley dumpsters.
 The City usually hosts an annual holiday tree recycling program following Christmas day and running through the second week of January.
 Through this, trees can be dropped off at one of three parks for free or put out for bulk pickup.
 Wreaths and pine tinsel are not accepted.
 Please visit the Refuse Division’s Christmas Tree Recycling Page for locations and instructions.
 For year round Christmas tree recycling search here to find locations near you.

 Sorry that happened!
 Contact the Citizens' Service Bureau online at www.stlouis-mo.gov/CSB or by phone at 314-622-4800 to put in a request to have the dumpster moved.